sourcehut-mirrors/chawan/doc/jsguide.md

 [standards](hacking.md#resources) when implementing interfaces.

-The WebIDL *interface* concept is mostly identical to Chawan's *class*, which in turn is built upon QuickJS's "hidden class" feature.
+The WebIDL *interface* concept is mostly identical to Chawan's *class*, which in turn is built upon QuickJS's `JSClass` feature.
 Usually, our documentation uses *class* when talking about the implementation, and *interface* when talking about the user-facing concept, but it's not 100% consistent.